ingo/ingo.github.io/_recipes/baguettes_masterclass_with_patrick_ryan.md

 ---
-title: Baguettes Masterclass with Patrick Ryan
+author: Patrick Ryan
 category: Sides
 description: A detailed guide to making classic baguettes, using a pre-fermented dough for complex flavor.
 This recipe takes up to 3 days to make, but the results are worth it.
-image: baguettes.jpg
+image: baguettes_masterclass_with_patrick_ryan.jpg
 size: 4 baguettes
 time: 3 days
-author: Patrick Ryan
+title: Baguettes Masterclass with Patrick Ryan
 ---
 ### Ingredients

 #### Pre-fermented Dough